Washington State University: WSU Libraries

-The WSU Libraries also participates in the Orbis Cascade Alliance, a consortium of 36 university and college libraries in Washington and Oregon offering the Summit catalog and an inter-library loan system and the WSU Libraries participates in the Greater Western Library Alliance (GWLA). a consortium of 35 research libraries in the central and western United States.
-WSU Libraries utilizes ILLiad, RAPID, and DOCLINE for document delivery.
+The WSU Libraries also participates in the Orbis Cascade Alliance, a consortium of 38 university and college libraries in Washington and Oregon offering the Summit catalog and an inter-library loan system.
+The WSU Libraries participates in the Greater Western Library Alliance (GWLA), a consortium of 39 research libraries in the central and western United States.
+WSU Libraries uses ILLiad, RAPID, Rapido (Ex Libris), and DOCLINE for document delivery.
 The WSU Libraries is a member of the Association of Research Libraries.

+WSU Libraries employs faculty librarians and paraprofessional staff, in addition to student workers.

 The WSU Libraries holds 2,266,616 print volumes and WSU faculty and students downloaded 2,022,603 from its licensed online collections in 2012.